RenanlMelo/Portifolio/README.md

 ## Sections

 ### Introduction
-- **Introduction:** A brief personal introduction where I share my background.
 - **Resume:** An option to view or download my resume.
 - **WhatsApp Contact:** Direct link to my WhatsApp for quick communication.